intjelic/python-sfml/doc/source/index.rst

 SFML2 for Python
 ================
-This is version |version| of the unofficial python bindings for `SFML2 <http://www.sfml-dev.org/>`_ released under the `LGPLv3 <http://www.gnu.org/copyleft/lgpl.html>`_ license.
+This is version |version| of the unofficial Python bindings for `SFML2 <http://www.sfml-dev.org/>`_ released under the `LGPLv3 <http://www.gnu.org/copyleft/lgpl.html>`_ license.

 Python bindings really are the perfect way to sketch software using SFML.

-By combining the strength of SFML with the ease of the python language, we can provide an amazing tool to quickly build multimedia software.
+By combining the strength of SFML with the ease of the Python language, we can provide an amazing tool to quickly build multimedia software.

 .. note ::